malcolm-kee/malcolm-kee/apps/v2/src/content/blog/accessible-file-input.md

     left: -1000px; /* putting the input off the screen so that it cannot be seen visually, but still be focusable by screen reader / keyboard tab
-    using display: none or visiblity:hidden or opacity: 0 can cause some screen reader to ignore it */
+    using display: none or visibility:hidden or opacity: 0 can cause some screen reader to ignore it */
     top: 0;
     cursor: pointer;